rezashamji/jax-chainenv-benchmarks/CONCLUSIONS.md

 ## Why this is happening (mechanistic read)

 1. **Exploration barrier dominates.**
    ChainEnv requires a long sequence of right moves while resisting the attractive small reward at position 1.
 As horizon increases and **slip** grows, the probability of ever observing the terminal reward **decays sharply**.
-Algorithms differ mostly in how often they **ever** hit the goal—not in how well they optimize once they see it.
+Algorithms differ mostly in how often they **ever** hit the goal, not in how well they optimize once they see it.

 2. **On-policy vs off-policy dynamics.**

    * **On-policy** (PPO, PQN) explores with the **current** behavior; if that behavior locks onto the small reward, improvements stall.
-   * **Off-policy** (DDPG, SAC) can in principle learn from **lucky, rare** successes if they ever land in replay—but without those, targets never rise above the small-reward plateau.
+   * **Off-policy** (DDPG, SAC) can in principle learn from **lucky, rare** successes if they ever land in replay but without those, targets never rise above the small-reward plateau.

 3. **Why SAC beats DDPG on Easy.**
    SAC’s entropy term sustains **wider action coverage**, so it’s more likely to experience the full rightward trajectory early.
 Once a few successes appear, twin-Q + targets lock in the better policy.
 DDPG’s exploration is too myopic here.